JuFisch/mysite/content/post/pushie-server-01.md

 <b>Hash Lookups & Sending Messages</b>

-I spent the last part of Pushie Day One: Publish Message fleshing out the lookup function that tells Pushie which clients it should push an incoming message to, based on which channel that message is for.
+I spent the last part of <i>Pushie Day One: Publish Message</i> fleshing out Pushie's channel lookup function.
+After reading the message to find out what channel it's for, Pushie looks up that channel and finds out which clients are in there.

 As part of the Authentication and Authorization processes (yet another future post), Pushie will keep track of which users are currently logged in on each channel.
 It stores that data in a hash, or in Go speak, a map.
 They're very exciting data structures.
 You can try them out in the <a href="https://tour.golang.org/moretypes/19" target="_blank"> Tour of Go</a> or read more at the <a href="https://blog.golang.org/go-maps-in-action" target="_blank">Go Blog</a>.

-Web App sends messages to Pushie, either because a user told it to (ie a chat message was sent from a client) or code told it to (ie a program is using Pushie to send "Water your plants" reminders to users everyday at 12pm).
-The data in the message includes which *channel* it's going to be sent to.
+Events happen in the Web App.
+Maybe a user sent a chat message or a timer went off.
+When the event happens, a message gets sent to Pushie.
+As you know, the data in the message includes which channel it's for.

 Remember the decoding of the incoming message JSON data?
 Once Pushie reads the message and gets the target channel for that message, it looks in its hash of channels until it finds channel "bunno."
-The hash or map is a key-value store, and the channel names are our keys.
-For key "bunno," Pushie can now find what values are stored, and in this case, it's been storing those clients as values.
-Now it knows, for channel "bunno," users "foo" and "bar" are logged in. *This* is how Pushie now fulfills it's beautiful promise: sending the message to those users.
-Take a bow, Pushie.
+For each *channel*, Pushie knows which clients are currently there.
+Quick n00b diversion: you'll hear maps referred to as key-value stores.
+In this case, "bunno" (ie channel name) is our key.
+We find the key and can then see its associated *values,* in this case clients.

 Like the fake web request in the encoding discussion, here I'm faking the hash of channels by hard-coding it.
 When Pushie is further along, that will be a dynamic hash reflecting which users are currently logged in on which channels.